herdiansc/royal-rumble/README.md

 - Clone this repo to your $GOPATH/src directory

 ## How to Run
-I have built this app and included the executable version in this repo.
-Here is step to run the file:
+- Build the app to create executable file with command `go build .`
 - Enter app root directory
 - Execute command `./royal-rumble <input_filename>` for example `./royal-rumble RoyalRumble/input1.txt`

-## How to Build
-- Execute command `go build .`

 ## How to Run Unit Test
 - Enter app root directory